Blog > Here are the 10 Elements of Quality Team Meetings

 After the meeting, have the meeting assistant distribute notes with follow-ups.
 Follow-ups should be brief but honest.
 Get attendees’ feedback on one to three elements of the meeting, such as the length, focus, or productivity.

-It can be helpful to ask for open-ended feedback about what would have improved the meeting too.
+It can also be helpful to ask for open-ended feedback about what would have improved the meeting.
 Listen to this feedback and implement it in the next meeting.

 The Bottom Line

-We have tons of resources to help you and your team become more effective.
-Take a look at our eBook, The 10 Step Arootah Success Formula, for more advice.
+We have many resources to help you and your team become more effective.
+For more advice, take a look at our eBook, The 10 Step Arootah Success Formula.

 Disclaimer: This article is for general informational purposes only and is not intended to be and should not be taken as professional medical, psychological, legal, investment, financial, accounting, or tax advice.
 Arootah does not warrant or guarantee the accuracy, reliability, completeness, or suitability of its content for a particular purpose.
 Please do not act or refrain from acting based on anything you read in our newsletter, blog or anywhere else on our website.